marilynpesantez/sales-analysis-1/README.md

 * **Sales performance rebounded in 2013, with overall sales revenue increasing by $10,507,639, a 179.86% YoY increase from 2012.
 Order volume also surged, growing by 551.24%.** This steep growth coincided with the launch of two new product categories: Accesories and Clothing.
 While this brought down average order value, the product expansion allowed for lower-cost entry points into the retailer's shop.

-* **Revenue peaked at $1,874,128.00 in December 2013, while order volume hit a high of 2,129 the same month.** This seasonal spike aligns with a universal surge in retail activity leading up to the end-of-year holidays.
+* **Revenue peaked at $1,874,128.00 in December 2013, while order volume hit a high of 2,192 the same month.** This seasonal spike aligns with a universal surge in retail activity leading up to the end-of-year holidays.
 Compared to December 2012, revenue grew by 200.12% and order volume by 517.46%, underscoring the interaction between the expanded product mix and holiday demand.

 ![Time-Series (Overall)](https://github.com/user-attachments/assets/c2db7fe5-d43e-42c9-9134-722931184b7f)

 ### Regional Trends:

-* **Revenue declines in 2012 was primarily driven by Canadian, U.S., and Australian markets**, which saw the greatest year-over-year drops.
-While all regions experienced a dip in in Average Order Value (AOV), these three countries had the smallest perentage gains in order volume, insufficient to offset the drop in AOV.
+* **Revenue decline in 2012 was primarily driven by Canadian, U.S., and Australian markets**, which all saw year-over-year drops.
+Canada saw a revenue decrease of $263,941 (-46.18%), the U.S. dropped by $1,016,327 (-41.47%), and Australia by $435,267 (-16.98).
+While all regions experienced a dip in in Average Order Value (AOV), ranging from 38.48% to 48.03%.
+These three countries had the lowest percentage gains in order volume, insufficient to offset the drop in AOV.

-* **The U.S. and Australia are the company's top revenue-generating regions**, driven by consistently higher order volume.
-However, both markets as well as Canada experienced the steepest revenue declines from 2011 to 2012, followed by the strongest recoveries from 2012 to 2013.
+* **The U.S. and Australia are the company's top revenue-generating regions, making up 31.20% and 30.88% of historical revenue, respectively.** This high performance is driven by consistently higher levels of order volume.
+However, both markets along with Canada experienced the steepest revenue declines from 2011 to 2012, followed by the strong recoveries from 2012 to 2013.
 This signals a pattern of volatility in the company's most critical markets.

-* **Australia recorded the highest average order value in 2013**, indicating that customers in the region are willing to make higher-value purchases on average.
+* **Australia recorded the highest average order value in 2013 at $935**, indicating that customers in the region are willing to make higher-value purchases on average, even once lower-cost items were introduced.
 Given this purchasing behavior, increasing order volume in this region presents a key growth opportunity.

 ![Region](https://github.com/user-attachments/assets/b3fae57b-4678-4350-b26d-b9f80d4a8f3e)